AP and Transfer Credit

-Credit for calculus-based introductory physics courses taken at other universities may transfer to Washington University and satisfy course and major requirements for Physics 197/198.
-Please note: If you already have credit for Physics 197 or 198 on your WashU transcript, you may not also earn credit for that course from another institution.
+Credit for calculus-based introductory physics courses taken at other universities may transfer to Washington University and satisfy course and major requirements for Physic I and II.
+Please note: You may only earn credit on your transcript for one of the following Physics I courses: Physics 117A, 197, and 191 + 191L.
+You may also only earn credit on your transcript for one of the following Physics II courses: Physics 118A, 198, and 192 + 192L.
 Students interested in obtaining transfer credit for other physics courses should contact Dr. Mairin Hynes.

 Taking Introductory Physics Courses at Another Institution

-You may satisfy introductory calculus-based physics (Phys 197/Phys 198) requirements at Washington University by taking comparable physics courses at another institution.
+You may satisfy introductory calculus-based physics (Physics I & II) requirements at Washington University by taking comparable physics courses at another institution.
 To do so you must: